 Deferred has a suspending method

-await, that returns this value once it is ready.
-In the below example, the produced value is
+await, which returns this value once it is ready.
+In the example below, the produced value is

 Deferred<Int> is returned, and

 42 of type